 Calendar and milestones

-- From 4 st to 24 February: call for applications open
+- From 4th to 24th February: call for applications open

 - 1st March: selection of the trainees and beginning of the pre-class activities